opendocsg/opendoc-supreme-court-practice-directions/PART-19-Matrimonial-Proceedings-And-Matters-Relating-To-The-Guardianship-Of-Infants.md

 (7) Practitioners are responsible for identifying the correct Transfer Order applicable to their case.

-(8) Pursuant to the Family Justice Act 2014 (Act No. 27 of 2014), with eﬀect from 1 October 2014, family proceedings shall be heard and determined by the Family Justice Courts.
+(8) Pursuant to the Family Justice Act 2014, with eﬀect from 1 October 2014, family proceedings shall be heard and determined by the Family Justice Courts.
 Notwithstanding this, any family proceedings commenced in or transferred to the High Court before 1 October 2014 shall, on and after that date, be continued in and dealt with by the High Court before 2 January 2021 or the General Division on or after 2 January 2021.

-## 139. Transfer of Section 17A(2) Supreme Court of Judicature Act Proceedings
+## 139. Transfer of Section 17A(2) Supreme Court of Judicature Act 1969 Proceedings

-(1) In relation to proceedings which may be heard and determined by the High Court before 2 January 2021 or the General Division on or after 2 January 2021 pursuant to section 17A(2) of the Supreme Court of Judicature Act (referred to in this Part as “section 17A(2) proceedings”), the Honourable the Chief Justice has made the following orders under section 28A of the Supreme Court of Judicature Act:
+(1) In relation to proceedings which may be heard and determined by the High Court before 2 January 2021 or the General Division on or after 2 January 2021 pursuant to section 17A(2) of the Supreme Court of Judicature Act 1969 (referred to in this Part as “section 17A(2) proceedings”), the Honourable the Chief Justice has made the following orders under section 28A of the Supreme Court of Judicature Act (Cap.
+322):

 <ul type="*">
 	<li>(a) The Supreme Court of Judicature (Transfer of Proceedings pursuant to section 17A(2)) Order 1999, which came into operation on 1 August 1999 (“the 1999 Transfer Order”);</li>